yairgil/Docker-Provider/prometheus-collector/MAC-3P-Docs/Limitations.md

 # Limitations

-## MAC (Monitoring Account) limitations:
+## Azure Managed Service for Prometheus ingestion limitations:
+* These limits are enforced by the Monitoring account you created to store your Prometheus metrics.
-* The default limit on the number of timeseries is 1M.
+* The default limit on the number of active time series is 1 Million.
-* The default limit on the number of events is 1M.
+* The default limit on the number of events is 1 Million.
+* These limits can be increased if requested.

 <br/>